ATom4869/E-Voters/README.md

 The Decentralized Electronic Voting App which i wish there would be no database be use.
 The database will be change with ethereum network

+*Go to "master" branches to see full file package
 Work Update:

 1. Main Function (Voting) ✔ ( 99 % )